The main types of drainage

 Private contractors offer drain cleaning and repair.
 Many advertise in the Yellow Pages.
 It is advisable to discuss charges before authorising any work.
-Eden District Council does not offer a repair service.
+We do not offer a repair service.
 Your home insurance company may be able to advise you on drain or private sewer repair.

 What if my neighbour refuses to pay for cleaning or repair of a private sewer?

-If the dispute cannot be resolved you should contact the Eden District Council.
-The Council can serve a notice and all associated costs will be equally proportioned between all householders upstream of the problem.
-If the notice is not complied with the Council can arrange for works in default and reclaim their costs from householders.
-In addition to the costs of the work there is an administration charge.
-Because of this charge it is more economical to try to reach an agreement with your neighbours.
-Currently the administration charge is £50 per property affected.
+If the dispute cannot be resolved, you should contact us.
+We can serve a notice.
+All associated costs are equally proportioned between all householders upstream of the problem.
+If the notice is not complied with, we can arrange for works in default and reclaim their costs from householders.
+In addition to the costs of the work, there is an administration charge.
+Because of this charge, it is more economical to try to reach an agreement with your neighbours.
+Currently, the administration charge is £50 per property affected.